 I’m a bit of a shoe nut.
-There is nothing else in fashion that holds my fascination so much as a good pair of shoes, and some (my husband) might say my own shoe collection is a bit much.
+(Or a lot of a shoe nut.)
+There is nothing else in the fashion world that holds my fascination so much as a good pair of shoes, and some (my husband) might say my own shoe collection is a bit much.
 The thing is though, shoes never really go out of style and even if they do the style will eventually come back into fashion.
 I’ve been wearing a size 8.5 since I hit the 7th grade, so I’ve actually had some of the shoes in my closet since I was in high school.

 New shoes come out constantly and while I admit to always wanting something new, there’s hardly a difference between the shoes that were out last summer and what will come out this summer.
 Stores hold sales at the end of every season to clear out their stock, and these can be an excellent way to get designer shoes for less!